Ink/Stitch: a free embroidery digitizing program

 Because vector-based graphics provide such a clean basis for an embroidery design, it makes sense that someone would invent a software that combines a vector-based drawing program with embroidery file format exporting capabilities.

-Before you can start using Inkstitch, you need to install Inkscape.
-Remember – Inkstitch is just the plug-in for Inkscape, so you need to get that first.
-Fortunately, Inkscape is easy to install – no different then installing any other program.
+Before you can start using Ink/Stitch, you need to install Inkscape.
+Remember – Ink/Stitch is just the plug-in for Inkscape, so you need to get that first.
+Fortunately, Inkscape is easy to install – no different than installing any other program.

 Creating a vector graphic in Inkscape